 The major elements of the Corporation's executive compensation program are base salary, shortterm incentive in the form of an annual cash bonus and long-term incentive in the form of options to purchase Common Shares of the Corporation.
 Compensation for the Corporation's Named Executive Officers involves a significant proportion of pay that is at risk.
 The bonus recognizes corporate performance on an annual basis and is based, in part, on an evaluation of the executive's contribution to the Corporation's performance.
 Stock options directly relate a substantial portion of the Named Executive Officer's long-term compensation to share price appreciation realized by the Corporation's shareholders.
-For 2002, base salary constituted approximately 48% of the Chief Executive Officers ("CEO") overall monetary compensation with short-term incentives representing approximately 43%.
-The remaining 9% of the CEO's monetary compensation was made up of a variety of elements.
-For 2002, base salary compensation was made up of a variety of the overall monetary compensation with short-term incentives representing approximately 54% of the overall monetary compensation with short-term incentives representing approximately 29%.
+For 2003, base salary constituted approximately 46% of the Chief Executive Officer's ("CEO") overall cash compensation and short-term incentives each.
+The remaining 8% of the CEO's cash compensation was made up of a variety of elements.
+For 2003, base salary for the other Named Executive Officers constituted approximately 55% of the overall cash compensation with short-term incentives representing approximately 28%.
 The remaining 17% of the monetary compensation program was made up of a variety of elements.
-The Committee believes that this approach best serves the interests of shareholders by ensuring that Named Executive Officers are compensated in a manner that advances both the short-term and long-term interests of shareholders.
+The Committee believes this approach best serves the interests of shareholders by ensuring that the Named Executive Officers are compensated in a manner that advances both the shortterm and long-term interests of shareholders.

-The Corporation's executive compensation regime is structured in a manner that emphasizes the greater ability of the CEO to affect corporate performance by making a greater portion of the CEO's compensation dependent upon corporate performance.
+The Corporation's executive compensation regime is structured in a manner that emphasizes the greater ability of the CEO to affect corporate performance by making a greater portion of the CEO's compensation dependent upon corporate performance and aligning the interests of the CEO with those of the shareholders.
+The Board adopted a policy requiring the CEO to own a minimum number of common shares equivalent to three times the CEO's annual base salary within three years of appointment as CEO.
+Mr. Marshall's ownership of common shares exceeds this requirement.

-Base Salary: Base salaries for the Named Executive Officers are established annually in the context of total compensation and by reference to the range of salaries paid generally by comparable Canadian industrial corporations.
+Base Salary: Base salaries for the Named Executive Officers are reviewed by the Committee and established annually in the context of total compensation and by reference to the range of salaries paid generally by comparable Canadian industrial corporations.
 The Corporation has a policy of paying executives at approximately the median of the salaries paid to executives of comparable Canadian industrial corporations.
-The Committee reviews base salaries annually.